Ex Astris Scientia

 Q: What is your opinion on slash fiction?

-A: To me as a mainstream guy Star Trek is only enjoyable and meaningful as long as it remains truthful to its foundations (see my above answer pertaining to "vs." discussions).
-I understand and support the desire to finally get gay characters on the show.
-It would be only fair after 40 years in which the existence of homosexuality was largely ignored in Star Trek.
-But fabricating a gay relationship of Kirk and Spock or other established crew members in fan fiction is utterly out of character.
-With the awkward attempts to find "proof" for homosexuality in random gestures in canon Star Trek being funny at best.
-I mean no offense to any fans who enjoy reading and writing slash fiction (most of whom are not gay themselves, as I have learned), as long as they understand it as a light-hearted thought experiment and not as a "truth".
-I have personally chosen not to care about this subculture, which distracts from other issues of Star Trek and whose importance is overrated as I believe.
+A: To me Star Trek is only enjoyable and meaningful as long as it remains truthful to its foundations (see my above answer pertaining to "vs." discussions).
+I understand and support the desire to get gay characters on the show.
+It is only fair that they are visible in Discovery after decades in which the existence of homosexuality was ignored in canon Star Trek.
+But fabricating a gay relationship of Kirk and Spock ("K/S") or other established crew members in fan fiction is utterly out of character.
+And the attempts to find "proof" for homosexuality or a romantic relationship in random gestures in canon Star Trek are amusing at best.
+I mean no offense to fans who enjoy reading and writing slash fiction, as long as they understand it as a light-hearted thought experiment and not as a "truth".
+I have personally chosen not to care for this subculture, which distracts from the real issues of Star Trek and whose significance is vastly overrated as I believe.

 Site Policies